This event is complete. You can check out what’s coming up on our events page

 Smart Farming Virtual Classroom

-Australian Good Meat is excited to return in Term 3 with the popular Smart Farming virtual classroom, tailored for lower (F-2) and upper (3-6) primary school students to learn about Australian farming directly from the farmer.
+Australian Good Meat Education returns in Term 2 with the popular Smart Farming virtual classroom, tailored to lower (F-2) and upper (3-6) primary school students to learn about Australian farming, directly from an Australian farmer.

-Hosted on Zoom, these free 30-minute curriculum-linked sessions, provide a perfect introduction to key topics of food production, sustainable farming practices and the types of farming technology.
+Hosted on Zoom, these 30-minute curriculum-linked sessions provide a perfect introduction to key topics of the farming environment, sustainable farming practices and farming technology.

-Students will have the opportunity to talk directly with a farmer, complete quizzes and importantly learn more about where their food comes from, all from the classroom or at home.
+Students will have the opportunity to talk directly with a farmer, complete quizzes, and learn about where their food comes from; all from their classroom or at home.

-We’ll see you there - If you’re a primary school teacher, it’d be a mis-STEAK to miss these!
+If you’re a primary school teacher, it’d be a mis-STEAK to miss these.
+We’ll see you there!

 Life on the Farm (F - Yr 2)

 This session introduces students to life on a cattle, sheep or goat farm.
-It explorers the work farmers do, how they care for their animals and the environment.
+It explores the work farmers do, how they use new technologies and sustainable practices to take care of their animals and the environment.

 Resources